 In this guide we’re going to share with you the best few vegan options in each terminal along with a quick suggestion of what you can order there.

-As with all dining, sometimes locations change and menus are updated (some airport dining locations are temporarily closed).
+As with all dining, sometimes locations change and menus are updated.
 If you find anything that has become outdated or if know a great vegan option at Portland International Airport that’s not in this guide, please let us know so that we can update this page!

 Vegan Food at Portland Airport